mmathis5/startup/README.md

 ```

 ## Key Features
--Secure login over HTTPS
+- Secure login over HTTPS
--Ability to log a spending activity
+- Ability to log a spending activity
--When logging a spending activity, the user can choose a category and rate the necessity of the purchase
+- When logging a spending activity, the user can choose a category and rate the necessity of the purchase
--Ability to link to another user and view the information that they have logged
+- Ability to link to another user and view the information that they have logged
--Logged purchases are persistently stored
+- Logged purchases are persistently stored

 ## Representing Technologies

 I am going to use the required technologies in the following ways.

--**HTML** 4 HTML pages.
+- **HTML** 4 HTML pages.
 One for login, one for registration, one for logging a purchase, and one for viewing you and your partner's spending history.

--**CSS** Application styling that looks good on diffent screen types.
+- **CSS** Application styling that looks good on diffent screen types.
 Cohesive and well designed color scheme

--**JavaScript** Allows for navigation across the app and validates the information in the forms.
+- **JavaScript** Allows for navigation across the app and validates the information in the forms.

--**React** Provides login, updates spending logs, displays spending logs on main page.
+- **React** Provides login, updates spending logs, displays spending logs on main page.

+- **Service**
--**Service** Backend services with endpoints for login, logging a purchase, retriving your purchases, Retriving your partners purchases
+    - Backend services with endpoints for login
+    - Logging a purchase
+    - Retriving your purchases
+    - Retriving your partners purchases

--**DB/Login** Users data will be stored and called from a Database.
+- **DB/Login** Users data will be stored and called from a Database.
 This includes Login information, a reference to the user that they're linked to and the purchase information that the users input into the website.

--**WebSocket** When one user logs a purchase, the information will be updated and displayed in real time on their partner's screen.
+- **WebSocket** When one user logs a purchase, the information will be updated and displayed in real time on their partner's screen.